iesahin/xvc/book/src/ref/xvc-file-list.md

   -s, --sort-criteria <SORT_CRITERIA>
           Sort column.

-          It can be one of none, name-asc, name-desc, size-asc, size-desc, ts-asc, ts-desc.
+          It can be one of none (default), name-asc, name-desc, size-asc, size-desc, ts-asc, ts-desc.

-          The default is name-desc The default option can be set with file.list.sort in the config file.
+          The default option can be set with file.list.sort in the config file.

       --no-summary
           Don't show total number and size of the listed files.

-The default option can be set with file.list.no_summary in the config file
+          The default option can be set with file.list.no_summary in the config file.

   -h, --help
           Print help information (use `-h` for a summary)